 Witness Thousands of Monarch Butterflies a Natural Bridges

-One of the most magical experiences you can have in Santa Cruz is walking through the eucalyptus trees that are filled with thousands of Monarch Butterflies at Natural Bridges State Beach.
+One of the most magical things to see in California is walking through the eucalyptus trees that are filled with thousands of Monarch Butterflies at Natural Bridges State Beach in Santa Cruz.

 The butterflies usually start coming in mid-October and stay around Natural Bridges until mid-February.
 However, in recent years (most likely due to climate change) they’ve left by January.